fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - James Hamblin, [Lectins Could Become the Next Gluten](https://www.theatlantic.com/health/archive/2017/04/the-next-gluten/523686/), (_The Atlantic_ April 24, 2017).

 {% include alert.html class='danger' title='Reading reflection' text="
-How would you compare these two critiques of relatively new diets?
-Is one critique more effective than the other?
-These writers are not dietary experts, but are they convincing to you?
-Which one resonated with you?
-WHY?
+These writers are not diet or nutrition experts, but are they convincing to you?
+Could more use of history of diet, health, and expertise as we've discussed it help either of these authors?
 "%}

 ### Wed 11/11